Understanding the Types of Autism Spectrum Disorder

 Understanding autism spectrum disorder can be difficult, and some disorders that aren’t actually classified as ASD may resemble autism.
 Rett syndrome is a genetic disorder that mainly affects girls.
 While it was once included on the DSM-5 scale of autism classification due to similarities in symptoms, it has been removed.
 Kids with Rett syndrome usually experience symptoms that may resemble autism symptoms, including difficulty communicating, seizures, irritability, abnormal hand and/or eye movements, and more.

-Those are the main types of autism spectrum disorder, but every child is unique.
+Those are the main different forms of autism, but every child is unique.
 If you believe your child may have a form of ASD, it’s important that you speak with a professional who can provide an accurate diagnosis and guidance on how to proceed in the most sustainable way possible.
 The earlier the signs are detected, the quicker you can act to make sure your child does not face too many difficulties when growing up.
 Here at Bright Autism, we provide you with the autism products and information resources that help you be an effective parent and bring serenity to your home.
 Contact us if you have any questions, and shop with confidence today.